pokeball99/awesome-minecraft/README.md

 ##Mods

 - [Pixelmon](https://pixelmonmod.com/) - Pokémon, in Minecraft!
 Better than Pokémon in some ways, and overall a quality and stable mod. *1.8*

+##Mod Loaders

+- [Forge](http://files.minecraftforge.net/) - The biggest and most dominant mod loader by far.
+Supports the vast majority of mods, however, there are some disadvantages, mainly concerning stability and speed. *1.8*
+- [LiteLoader](http://www.liteloader.com/) - The other biggest mod loader.
+LiteLoader does not provide APIs for modding the Minecraft engine, and thus is less capable than Forge, but is lighter, more stable (nearly never crashes), and updates faster. *1.8*
+- [Meddle](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2488387-meddle-minecraft-tweakclass-mod-loader-1-9) - A plain LaunchWrapper and TweakClass mod loader.
+This one is the lightest, newest, and thus has stands out, because it is not version-dependent.
+Works on all versions starting with 1.6 (new launcher), however, mods must perform deobfuscation themselves. *Any Version*

+##Modded Clients

+- [Wurst](https://www.wurst-client.tk/) - A big and mature competitor in the world of modded clients, this one packs many hacks and client-side commands along with a nice management interface.
+Also supports additional mods. *1.8.8*

 ##Resource Packs